 This is a rush transcript.
 Copy may not be in its final form.

-JUAN GONZALEZ: This week marks the 40th year of the Palestinian struggle against the Israeli occupation of the West Bank and Gaza Strip, which Israel seized during the six-day war.
-It has also been 40 years since the British government expelled the indigenous population of Diego Garcia–an island in the Indian Ocean–and made way for the third largest military base, a base that is used to launch air strikes against Afghanistan and Iraq.
-While Palestinian refugees still dream of the right to return, the exiled Islanders recently won an appeal in British courts for their right to return to Diego Garcia.
-However, following their protracted battle with the US and British governments, it is unclear whether they will be allowed to do so.
+JUAN GONZALEZ: This week marks the 40th year of Palestinian struggle against the Israeli occupation of the West Bank and Gaza Strip, which Israel seized during the Six-Day War.
+It has also been 40 years since the British government expelled the indigenous population of Diego Garcia, an island in the Indian Ocean, and made way for the third-largest military base, a base that is used to launch airstrikes against Afghanistan and Iraq.
+While Palestinian refugees still dream of the right to return, the exiled islanders recently won an appeal in British courts for their right to return to Diego Garcia.
+However, following their protracted battle with the U.S. and British governments, it is unclear whether they will be allowed to do so.
 At the same time, sections of the Bush administration are further stepping up their efforts to justify a possible attack on Iran.

 JOHN PILGER: Thank you.
 Good to be here.

 AMY GOODMAN: Talk about the main thesis of your book and your latest film, Resisting Empire.

 JOHN PILGER: Well, the book is about empire, as you say.
 It’s about resisting empire.
 But it’s about how modern empire works, and especially through misinformation.
 It’s about double standards.
 It’s about censorship by omission, which runs through so much of the mainstream media.
 And it’s about that eternal struggle, if you like, of the struggle of people against power and the struggle of people against the abandonment of collective memory and historical memory.
 And the title, Freedom Next Time, comes from, I suppose, looking at a number of struggles where people have glimpsed freedom, in some cases have touched it, as in South Africa, but it’s yet denied to them.
 And it’s denied to them by the forces of empire.